When is The Devil All The Time launched on Netflix?

 TAKE IT AWAY

-Away forged: Who stars within the Netflix sequence with Hilary Swank and Ray Panthak?
+Away solid: Who stars within the Netflix collection with Hilary Swank and Ray Panthak?

 AWAY WE GO